gajeam/pure-sdk-unity/README.md

 **IMPORTANT: This asset is only useful if you are a registered data partner of Unacast Inc.**

 This asset contains Unacast's Pure SDK, along with example code showing how to use the SDK.
+The Unity Pure SDK supplies a cross platform API that allows developers to develop games and application in Unity targeting Android and/or iOS using the same code when connecting to the SDK.

 # SDK download